This post contains affiliate links. Please see our disclosure policy.

 Instructions

 • Make the Cake Batter: In a medium bowl, whisk together the dry ingredients – flour, baking powder, baking soda, and salt.
 In a large mixing bowl, cream the softened butter for about 30 seconds, until creamy.
 Add the vegetable oil and cream together with the butter for 1 minute.
 Add the sugar and beat on high speed for 2 full minutes.
 The mixture will be fluffy.
 Scrape the sides of the bowl down throughout, to ensure everything is combined.
-Add the egg whites, two at a time and then the last one on it's own, beating on medium low speed between each addition, until just combined.
-Don't over mix!
-Add the sour cream and vanilla and mix in on medium low speed until just combined.
+Add the egg whites, two at a time and then the last one on it's own, beating on medium speed between each addition, for 45 seconds.
+The mixture will be very fluffy.
+Add the sour cream and vanilla and mix on medium low speed until just combined.

 • Bake: Divide the cake batter evenly between the prepared pans.
 (You can eyeball this or use a kitchen scale to help with precision.)